 There are two ways you can reset your WordPress site: manually or with a plugin.
 Both methods will result in your posts, pages, settings, plugin, and theme files being deleted.
 This can’t be undone.

 Resetting WordPress will completely erase all of your customizations and settings.
-That’s why, before you begin the process of resetting your WordPress site, you should create a backup of your website manually or using a WordPress backup plugin.
-This will give you the option of restoring your site after resetting it just in case you change your mind.
+That’s why, before you begin the process of resetting WordPress, you must create a backup of your website manually or using a WordPress backup plugin.
+This will give you the option of restoring your site after resetting it just in case you change your mind or something goes wrong.

 Reset WordPress With A Plugin

-WordPress allows you to reset a website through the admin dashboard, but you might prefer a plugin instead.
 Using a plugin is the easiest and fastest way to reset a WordPress site.
-There are dozens to choose from, but WP Reset is a popular and reputable plugin for resetting a WordPress site in a few clicks.
+There are dozens to choose from, but WP Reset is a popular and reputable plugin that enables you to reset a WordPress site in a few clicks.
 Here’s how to use the free version:

 1. Install and activate the WP Reset plugin.
-You can do so directly from your WordPress dashboard by clicking Plugins > Add New.
+You can do so directly in your WordPress dashboard by clicking Plugins > Add New.

 2. Go to Tools > WP Reset.